TomokiMiyauci/assertion/README.md

 For example, the module under `number` is a sub-type module that takes a `number` type as an argument.

+## Common

+All function signatures have an `asserts` specifier.

+If the assertion fails, an error is thrown.
+The error is an `Error` object.
+Also, there are no error messages by default.

+You can specify error messages in the second argument.

 ## assertArray

 [![badge](https://deno.bundlejs.com/?q=https://deno.land/x/assertion/assert_array.ts&badge=)](https://bundlejs.com/?q=https%3A%2F%2Fdeno.land%2Fx%2Fassertion%2Fassert_array.ts)